Email Security

 Credential harvesting protection uses machine learning and advanced computer vision to check whether a URL is legitimate, preventing users from inadvertently providing their login credentials to cybercriminals.

-Categorizing and Triaging Suspicious emails and Websites
+Categorizing and Triaging Suspicious Emails and Websites

 Supervised learning categorizes websites as malicious or inappropriate, blocking access to those sites.